10 Low Cost Healthy Foods for the Thrifty Budget

 Broccoli and Cauliflower

-These crisp cruciferous veggies run about $2 per pound, depending on the time of year.
+These crisp cruciferous veggies run just a few dollars per pound, depending on the time of year.
 A standard two-pound bunch contains about eight servings.

 Broccoli’s one of the most famous healthy foods, packed with plenty of fiber, vitamins, minerals, and phytonutrients.
 Its lower-cost cousin cauliflower also brims with B vitamins, vitamins C and K, and many other healthful compounds.